mrakgr/The-Spiral-Language/readme.md

                 ) : t
 ```

 Here, the union case has some novelties.
-The `union_tag` function takes in an union type and a `i32` tag, which it then maps to the key and the type of that union.
+The `union_tag` function takes in a union type and a `i32` tag, which it then maps to the key and the type of that union.
 If the `tag` is statically known, that makes things easy and only the success branch will get evaluated.
-Otherwise it just iterates through all the keys and values of an union.
+Otherwise it just iterates through all the keys and values of a union.

-`nominal_create` creates an union or a nominal given just the type and the term content.
+`nominal_create` creates a union or a nominal given just the type and the term content.
 It will of course do type checking to make sure that the type of the data matches.

 The next is the `pickle` module.